tanberry/learnings/gitmagic.md

 # Git Magic

-A long [YouTube video](https://www.youtube.com/watch?v=aolI_Rz0ZqY) by a co-founder of GitHUb made can teach you everythuung you think you want to know about Git, but don;t really.
+A long [YouTube video](https://www.youtube.com/watch?v=aolI_Rz0ZqY) by a co-founder of GitHub can teach you everything you think you want to know about Git, but don't really.

 ## Contents